Total Solar Eclipse 2026

 📍 Westfjords

-To ensure clear access for emergency services, reduce congestion, and improve road safety, as very heavy traffic is expected due to the eclipse.
+To ensure unobstructed access for emergency services, reduce traffic congestion, and improve road safety in areas where heavy traffic is expected due to the solar eclipse.

 Photos and video